-The investors in the private placement which closed on June 14, 2013 paid (or will pay, assuming the full exercise of the Series A and Series B warrants for 104,600,000 shares of common stock and the placement agent warrants for 5,230,000 shares) a total of \$24,058,000, resulting in an average price per share of common stock of approximately \$0.148.
-Assuming the full exercise of the Series A and Series B warrants for an aggregate of 104,600,000 common shares at an average exercise price of \$.175 per share and the full exercise of the placement agent warrants for 5,230,000 shares at \$0.10 per share, the private placement will result in the Company's net tangible book value increasing to \$19,437,760 or approximately \$0.070 per share of common stock based upon a total of 276,530,000 common shares outstanding.
+The investors in the private placement which closed on June 14, 2013 paid (or will pay, assuming the full exercise of the warrants for 18,000,000 shares of common stock at \$0.15 per share) a total of \$7,930,000, resulting in an average price per share of common stock of approximately \$0.113.
+The private placement resulted in the Company's net tangible book value increasing to \$3,309,760 or approximately \$0.018 per share of common stock based upon 184,677,149 common shares outstanding.
+This assumes the full exercise of the warrants for 18,000,000 common shares at \$0.15 per share that were issued in the private placement, the underlying shares of which are included in this registration statement.

-The investors who acquired shares in the private placement suffered immediate dilution and upon exercise of the Series A and Series B warrants and the placement agent warrants, will suffer total dilution in the amount of \$0.078 per share.
-As a result of the private placement and assuming full exercise of the warrants issued in the private placement, our existing stockholders experienced an increase in the net tangible book value of their shares of \$0.10 per share without any additional investment on their part.
+The investors who acquired shares in the private placement suffered immediate dilution and upon exercise of the warrants will suffer total dilution in the amount of \$0.095 per share.
+As a result of the private placement, our existing stockholders experienced an increase in the net tangible book value of their shares of \$0.048 per share without any additional investment on their part.

-The investors who acquired shares in the private placement will own approximately 58.6% of the total number of outstanding shares (assuming full exercise of all the warrants issued in the private placement) for which they will have made a cash investment in the aggregate amount of \$24,058,000, or approximately \$0.148 per share.
+The stockholders who acquired shares in the private placement will own approximately 38.1% of the total number of outstanding shares (assuming full exercise of the warrants for 18,000,000 common shares) for which they will have made a cash investment of \$7,930,000, or approximately \$0.113 per share.